EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

-Here I make use of `babel-preset-env` who help us to setup babel without a pain.
+Here I make use of `babel-preset-env`.
+This helps us to setup babel without pain.

-8. Now time to setup some graphql stuff.
-First create a folder `graphql` inside `src`.
-After create a `schema.js` file and put that in
+8. Now it is time to setup some graphql stuff.
+First create a folder called `graphql` inside `src`.
+After that create a `schema.js` file and put that in :

 ```js
 export default`